florian-vuillemot/Plan-B/salt/postfix/README.md

 - Powershell or Azure Cloud Shell

-- A Linux configure with you Salt Master and a Public IP address
+- A Linux configure with you Salt Master and a Public IP address.
+You can also install the Salt Master on the same machine that the Salt Minion.
+You will loose a lot of SaltStack functionality but, for this tutorial this is OK.

 ## Steps